acertainanimeenjoyer/TaskFlowProject/README.md

-# Task Management System - Spring Boot Application
+# TaskFlow – Backend & Frontend

-A full-featured collaborative task management system built with Spring Boot 3.2.1, MongoDB, and JWT authentication.
-Features team collaboration, project management, task tracking with comments and tags, and user profile management with GridFS file storage.
+A full-featured collaborative task management system with a Spring Boot 3.2.1 backend (Java 21, MongoDB, JWT) and a React + TypeScript + Vite frontend.
+It supports team collaboration, project and task management, real-time chat, notifications, and user profile avatars.

 ## 🚀 Quick Start